Change at the council

 - We will be hold various Listening Forum events in different locations throughout the borough to hear what matters to you in your local area.

 - You can raise suggestions, issues or concerns directly with members of the Leadership Team.

 Borough-wide conversations about priorities

 - The Council reviewed how it makes decisions and how it involves people in those decisions at borough level and area levels.

 Speak at a Full Council meeting

-- Seven public speaking slots are reserved at the start of every normal Full Council meeting for people who live, work or study in the borough to share thoughts ideas and experiences.
+Several speaking slots are reserved at the start of every normal Full Council meeting for people who live, work or study in the borough to share thoughts of ideas and experiences.

 What's coming up?

 For details of public committee meetings, including Scrutiny committees, please check the meeting calendar.

 In 2017 the Council commissioned the Centre for Public Scrutiny (CfPS), a national centre of expertise on local authorities’ decision-making and scrutiny, to conduct an independent review of our governance.
 Their Change at the council report, published in March 2018, made recommendations about the way we make decisions and how to involve local people in making those decisions and outlined 12 principles of good governance we should embed in the Council.
 Visit the Principles of good governance page for more information.

 Our Leadership Team officially accepted the recommendations and agreed an action plan outlined below in July 2018.